-In April 2020 the Foundation received a Paycheck Protection Program (PPP) Loan granted by the U.S. Small Business Administration (SBA) under the Coronavirus Aid, Relief, and Economic Security Act (CARES Act) in the amount of \$389,489.
-The loan bears interest at 1% per annum and is unsecured.
-Monthly payments of principal and interest are due beginning in November 2020 through maturity in April 2022.
-On January 15, 2021, the SBA processed the Foundations' PPP Loan forgiveness application and notified the bank the PPP Loan qualified for full forgiveness.
-Loan proceeds were received by the bank from the SBA on this date.
-Therefore, the Foundation was legally released from the debt and the loan forgiveness has been recorded as other revenues during the year ended June 30, 2021.
+In February 2021, the Foundation received a Paycheck Protection Program (PPP) Loan granted by the U.S. Small Business Administration (SBA) under the Coronavirus Aid, Relief, and Economic Security Act (CARES Act) in the amount of \$245,935.
+During the year ended June 30, 2022, the SBA formally forgave the entire portion of the obligation under this PPP loan.
+Therefore, the Foundation recognized \$245,935 of other income for the year ended June 30, 2022.